The Work of Critical Illness/End of Life Doulas

 With that in mind, I’d like to use this post as an opportunity to speak about my role, provide answers to the questions I’m asked regularly, and provide some resources for those who wish to continue learning.
 So, that being said…

 What is an End of Life Doula?

-An end of life doula recognizes that every person has an entirely unique set of needs, beliefs, traditions, and rituals, and we will do everything within our power to ensure that these are taken into consideration and honored by everyone within their support networks during their final transitions.
+An end of life doula recognizes that every person has an entirely unique set of needs, beliefs, traditions, and rituals, and we will do everything within our power to ensure that these are taken into consideration and honored by everyone within their support networks.
 Our approach to compassionate care is holistic, individual, and person-centric in order to make sure that these unique needs are consistently met.
-As death and dying is often a difficult topic to speak openly and honestly about, both for the individual who is facing their transition and their loved ones, it is also our responsibility to act as a beacon of courage by facilitating these conversations before the need to have them has already passed.
+As illness, death and dying are often difficult topics to speak openly and honestly about, both for the individual who is facing their transition and their loved ones, it is also our responsibility to act as a beacon of courage by facilitating conversations before the need to have them has already passed.